 Attention must be paid.

 It’s the same with humans.
 We need attention, and we each have our rubby rituals.
 Dr. Gary Chapman famously broke these into 5 Love Languages.
 The central idea being that, if you want to tell someone you love them, you need to tell them in their language, which is, more often than not, different from yours.

 My wife Trudy and I love each other very much.
 But we speak completely different love languages.
 Recently, I began to feel ignored.
 I wasn’t feelin’ the love in my language (Physical Touch and Words of Affirmation).
 After brooding about this for days (because, yeah, that’s useful), I brought it up.
 After a moment, she informed me that she hadn’t been feelin’ the love in her language either (Quality Time and Acts of Service).

 To quote a wise little alien, “Ouch.”

 One of the main things Jesus taught us is that the key to getting something you want—not the piddly stuff, but the big stuff like Forgiveness, Kindness and, yes, Attention—is to give it, and to give it first.
 There’s a Catch 22, though: Sometimes others won’t respond immediately, or even at all.
 What then?
 Keep doing it anyway.

 Because it’s not a transaction.
 It’s a transformation.
 When you give the things you want—which were planted in your heart for this very reason—you start to become the person you’re supposed to be.
 Most people will respond in kind, but sometimes they won’t.
 It won’t matter.
 Because something much more valuable than merely getting what you want will have occurred (Luke 6:35-38).

-I tried to capture this idea in the chorus of a song (used in the soundtrack of my film Over-the-Rhine).
+I tried to capture this idea in the chorus of a song (used in the soundtrack of my film Healing River).
 It came out in these words:

 There’s a paradox to living